CANDIDATE Members (Fellows and Residents)Click Here to Submit Your Abstract > Read in advance: Regulations for Submission (Up to two abstracts)

 • Quality, Advocacy and Public Policy

-The deadline to submit is Thursday, July 31st at midnight.
+The deadline to submit is Friday May 15th, 2026 at midnight.

 Clinical Competition Definition: A clinical vignette is a report of one or more cases that illustrates a new disease entity, or a prominent or unusual clinical feature of an established disease.
 It may include a summary of pertinent patient history, physical findings, laboratory data, or management description.